Ohio solar activity soars as companies go green

-In PJM, the demand for energy storage on solar projects relatively low but this could change as solar capacity grows and dents daytime power prices.
+In PJM, the demand for energy storage on solar projects remains relatively low but this could change as solar capacity grows and dents daytime power prices.
 Some 19% of solar capacity in the PJM queue at the end of 2020 were solar-storage projects, compared with 89% in California's CAISO network, where solar penetration is higher, the Lawrence Berkeley Lab said in May.

 “There was limited demand for energy storage capacity at our Hillcrest or Palomino projects,” Little said.

 "[In PJM] there is such strong demand for [renewable power] during the day, that the value of shifting to the evening hours has not yet fully developed," he said.